MeGysssTaa/ReflexIssueTracker/GUIDE.md

 As additional info, you can specify other relevant things which you believe can help us dealing with your issue faster.
 For example, mouse sensetivity, your activity/free hours when you can cooperate with us, etc.

 ![sc003](https://pp.userapi.com/c840537/v840537845/299b5/40RJYbp4-PY.jpg)

+### Before submitting
+Before clicking "**Submit**", make sure that no one has reported any similar issues or asked any similar questions recently.
+Duplicate issues are ignored or closed without any response, so searching for anything relevant your topic will save your and our time.

+**English** is the only language allowed on this issue tracker.
+Issues in other languages are closed or ignored.
+You can get support on other languages in [our Discord](https://discord.gg/SdXY6pG).
+Please make sure that you have filled everything correctly and accurately, and that your spelling and grammar reach the level where we can understand you.
+If you don't speak English properly, we can't support you properly either.

+If you have any more questions, please contact us and we will gladly help you!